 No OAuth, no browser-based auth flow.
 Just an API key.
 Simple, but it means you’re managing secrets in your MCP client config files.

 MCP server still without a tagged release.
-The MCP server hasn’t had a tagged release since v3.2.1 (September 2025) — now 19 months without an update.
-New tools like firecrawl_interact appear in the docs and npm package but without formal versioned releases.
+The MCP server hasn’t had a tagged release since v3.2.1 (September 2025) — now 20 months.
+New capabilities (SSE transport, FIRE-1 support, Lockdown Mode, model parameter) appear in the npm package without formal version tags.
 The gap between platform innovation and MCP server release cadence continues to widen.

 What’s Good